 About

-UNLV Health-Mojave Counseling, along with the State of Nevada Division of Public and Behavioral Health, began the development of the UNLV Health-Mojave Counseling First Episode Psychosis (FEP) Program in January 2020.
-The FEP program was modeled after the successful, evidence-based NAVIGATE program and is a comprehensive program providing early and effective treatment to individuals who have experienced a first episode of psychosis.
-The FEP program began providing services through UNLV Health-Mojave Counseling in May 2020.
+UNLV Health-Mojave Counseling developed and opened the First Episode Psychosis (FEP) program in 2020.
+The FEP program was a collaborative effort with the State of Nevada Division of Public and Behavioral Health and the Kirk Kerkorian School of Medicine at UNLV.
+The FEP program is modeled after the evidence-based NAVIGATE program and is a comprehensive program providing early and effective treatment to individuals who have experienced a first episode of psychosis.
+The FEP program is also affiliated with the national ESPRITO program that collects data to develop and implement enhancements for treatment of individuals who have experienced their first episode of psychosis.

 Services Provided by the First Episode Psychosis Team